mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-psettings.md

 {% include ltr/download_comp.html archive='/static/ghnodes/Project Info.ghuser' name='Project Info' %}

 Since `DB.ProjectInfo` is a `DB.Element`, you can use the typical element components to operate on the project information.
-For example you can use the *Element.ParameterGet* to read the built-in or custom parameters:
+For example you can use the {% include ltr/comp.html uuid='f568d3e7' %} to read the built-in or custom parameters:

 ![]({{ "/static/images/guides/revit-psettings02.png" | prepend: site.baseurl }})

-Or use the *Element.ParameterSet* to set the built-in or custom parameter values:
+Or use the {% include ltr/comp.html uuid='f568d3e7' %} to set the built-in or custom parameter values:

 ![]({{ "/static/images/guides/revit-psettings03.png" | prepend: site.baseurl }})